 \subsubsection{Properties}

-We choose $2$ to be the basis for the geometric law.
-Then, after observing $t$ elements, the number of buckets stored within the data structure corresponds to the number of ones in the binary representation of $t$.
-We may thus index the buckets as $B_l, \dots, B_0$ (in decreasing order), with the largest position $l = \lfloor \log_2 t \rfloor$, and a bucket does not exist if the binary representation of $t$ at this position is zero.
+We use $2$ as the basis for the exponential slicing.
+Then, after observing $t$ elements, the number of windows stored in the data structure corresponds to the number of ones in the binary representation of $t$.
+We may thus index the windows as $B_l, \dots, B_0$ (in decreasing order), with the largest position being $l = \lfloor \log_2 t \rfloor$.
+A window does not exist if the binary representation of $t$ at this position is zero.